Epiphany Dermatology of Frisco, TX

 Has expertise in surgeries, fillers, lasers, scar revision, earlobe repair, and blepharoplasty

 Diplomate of the American Board of Dermatology, a Fellow of the American Academy of Dermatology, among others

 Katie Vo, PA-C

 Certified physician assistant with a special interest in general and cosmetic dermatology

 Active member of the Society of Dermatology Physician Assistants and the American Academy of Physician Assistants

 Enjoys working with patients of all ages in skin treatment, hair, and nails

-Epiphany Dermatology is committed to offering the highest standard of dermatologic care, working collaboratively with our patients to personalize their treatments, yielding the best possible outcomes.
+Our Frisco dermatologists are committed to offering the highest standard of dermatologic care, working collaboratively with our patients to personalize their treatments, yielding the best possible outcomes.